Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 But that’s why you have us!
 We’re going to cover Glock Gens 3, 4, and 5.

-We’ll look at when each generation got its start, the unique features each offers, and help you compare/contrast to ultimately narrow down your decision.
+We’ll look at when each generation got its start and the unique features the Glock Gen 3, Gen 4, and Gen 5 offers.

-If you’ve got your heart set on a Glock model, but don’t know which generation to go with, then read on, dear friend.
-Read on…
+If you’ve got your heart set on a Glock model but don’t know which generation to go with, then read on.

 Table of Contents